pxlnic/100-days-of-frontend-code-2022/r1-log.md

 ## Log

+### R1D8
+Worked on Vue "todos app".
+Started planning out and adding logic to check for FormData.
+The end goal is to present a popup to confirm if the data should be overwritten.

+### R1D7
+Worked on Vue "todos app".
+Finished initial localStorage implementation and all data saves and loads to localStorage.

+### R1D6
+Worked on Vue "todos app".
+Started adding localStorage to make todos persistent.

+### R1D5
+Worked on Vue "todos app".
+Updated UI elements by truncating text on todos and keeping icons gray until hovered.

 ### R1D4
 Worked on Vue "todos app".
 Reworked icons, delved into Composition API with Setup tag more, devled into Pinia state management more, and added form for creating/editing todos.